-- All eligible College Bound students and/or Washington College Grant students enrolling in summer 2020 (Summer 1) must receive their full eligibility in both CBS and WCG. - Colleges may use either the 2019-20 or 2020-21 WCG award amount for the summer 1 term.
+- All eligible College Bound students and/or Washington College Grant students enrolling in summer 2020 (Summer 1) must receive their full eligibility in both CBS and WCG. - Colleges may use either the 2019-20 or 2020-21 WCG award amount for the Summer 1 term.
+Use the student's current MFI if awarding using prior year award amount.